 If you have young children, be sure to take the time to discuss all safety and family rules regarding the hot tub.

-There is a lot to do before your hot tub is delivered, be sure to download a hot tub buyer’s guide to learn about the many different features and models available.
+There is a lot to do before your hot tub is delivered, be sure to download a hot tub buyer’s guide to learn about the many different features and models available, or visit us at our hot tub store.